PDu150 Three Channel Ultra-Low Noise 150V

 The PDu150 is protected against short-circuit, average current overload, and excessive temperature.
 Passive cooling is available for low power applications or the integrated fan can be used for power dissipations above 5W.
 The PDu150 can be mounted with four M2.5 screws.
 The PCB mounting version (PDu150-PCB) is supplied with headers for direct mounting onto a host motherboard.

 The amplifiers have differential inputs where the negative input can be connected to an external reference or the internal offset generator.
 A precision +10V and -2V reference voltage (R+ and R-) are provided to allow external potentiometers to generate the amplifier inputs.
-The amplifier outputs use a novel low-noise differential architecture and cannot be connected to ground.
+The amplifier outputs use a novel low-noise differential architecture that cannot be connected to ground, for example, to the ground lead of an earthed oscilloscope.

 Offset Voltage Configuration